tofuengine/tofu/README.md

 * [ ] Better input handling by leveraging an event-driver approach -- this should reduce the current sub-system complexity (as it polled).
 * [ ] Apply filtering for the analogs, either with a low pass filter (page 591) or moving average.
 * [ ] Implement buttons state check with XOR (page 594)
-* [ ] chords and gestures detection, for example for Street Fighter II-like combos.
+* [ ] Chords and gestures detection, for example for Street Fighter II-like combos.

 ## Profiling